Splode/hackwild/_drafts/creating-a-command-line-application-with-nodejs.md

 ---
 layout: post
-title: Creating a Command Line Application with Node.js
+title: Creating a Command Line Application with Node and Commander.js
 description: >
   Create live image previews for file uploads using the File API and the FileReader object in vanilla JavaScript.
 tags: JavaScript